bedapub/splicekit/README.md

 ./run_snakemake_slurm.sh --configfile config.yaml # OR run snakemake SLURM
 ```

-After snakemake finishes, you can explore results interactively running `splicekit web` and follow instructions on how to open the html reports in your browser.
+After Snakemake finishes, explore the results interactively by running `splicekit web` and following the printed instructions to open the HTML report in your browser.

 <details>
 <summary>Installing splicekit directly from the GitHub repository</summary>